WHO WE ARE AND WHAT WE DO!

 Twenty-five percent of all UMGAC donations given through a local United Methodist church remain in that annual conference for AIDS ministries.

-UMGAC is housed at the General Board of Church & Society and is guided by an inter-agency committee comprised by representatives from the Council of Bishops, General Board of Church & Society, General Board of Global Ministries, General Commission on Communications, the Division on Ministries with Young People, United Methodist Women, and the Office of Christian Unity and Inter-religious Concerns.
+UMGAC is housed at the General Board of Church & Society and is guided by an inter-agency committee comprised by representatives from the Council of Bishops, General Board of Church & Society, General Board of Global Ministries, General Commission on Communications, the Division on Ministries with Young People and United Methodist Women.

 Chair: Bishop Julius Trimble, Episcopal leader, Indiana Conference